newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 - `insights_insert_key` - (Optional) Your Insights insert key used when inserting Insights events via the `newrelic_insights_event` resource.
 Can also use `NEWRELIC_INSIGHTS_INSERT_KEY` environment variable.
 - `insights_insert_url` - (Optional) This argument changes the Insights insert URL (default is https://insights-collector.newrelic.com/v1/accounts).
 If the New Relic account is in the EU, the Insights API URL must be set to https://insights-collector.eu.newrelic.com/v1.
 The `NEWRELIC_INSIGHTS_INSERT_URL` environment variable can also be used.
 - `cacert_file` - (Optional) A path to a PEM-encoded certificate authority used to verify the remote agent's certificate.
 The `NEWRELIC_API_CACERT` environment variable can also be used.

+## Community

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.

+* [Roadmap](https://newrelic.github.io/developer-toolkit/roadmap/) - As part of the Developer Toolkit, the roadmap for this project follows the same RFC process
+* [Issues or Enhancement Requests](https://github.com/terraform-providers/terraform-provider-newrelic/issues) - Issues and enhancement requests can be submitted in the Issues tab of this repository.
+Please search for and review the existing open issues before submitting a new issue.
+* [Community discussion board](https://discuss.newrelic.com/c/build-on-new-relic/developer-toolkit) - Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.

+Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource@newrelic.com.

+## Support

+New Relic has open-sourced this project.
+This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project here on GitHub.

+_Please do not report issues with this software to New Relic Global Technical Support._